Natural History: Minnesota's Geology

 Despite all the geological drama and turmoil up to this time, The present landscape resulted largely from glacial activity during the Quaternary period (2 million years ago to the present).
 Minnesota's present climate, with its cyclic warm and cold seasons, became established during this time.
 Glaciers "warehoused" huge quantities of the earth's water supplies, lowering ocean levels and expanding continental boundaries.
 Plant and animal communities migrated, adapted selectively, or became extinct with the changing climate.
 Minnesota saw the advance and retreat of several major, successive periods of continental ice sheets.

-The gigantic Laurentide Ice Sheet, centered in what is now the Hudson Bay, grew and retreated many times with climatic changes throughout the Ice Age.
-During colder periods, it extended southward across the upper midwest in what are called glaciations, each named for a geographic area: Nebraskan, Kansan, Illinoian, and Wisconsin.
+The gigantic Laurentian Ice Sheet, centered in what is now the Hudson Bay, grew and retreated many times with climatic changes throughout the Ice Age.
+During colder periods, it extended southward across the upper midwest in what are called glaciations, each named for a geographic area: Nebraskan, Kansan, Illinoisan, and Wisconsin.

 The Wisconsin glaciation, the most recent, had `the last word' as it created most of the surface features we live with today.
 Beginning about 75,000 years ago, it, too, experienced periodic growth and decay with changing conditions.
 Its advances produced tongues of ice called lobes, each named for a specific geographic area: Wadena, Rainy, Superior, and Des Moines.
 Each lobe also experienced periodic growth and decay.